aceteam/Coroutines/README.md

 FCoroutineNodeRef _CoroutineTest(UWorld* World, FString TextToLog) {
-    //Shared ptr values can be used to share data between different execution branches,
+    //Coroutine variables are values that can be used to share data between different execution branches,
     // or different steps in your coroutine
-    //This way they're guaranteed to share the same lifetime as the code that's using them auto SharedValue = MakeShared<int>(0);
+    //They're guaranteed to share the same lifetime as the code that's using them.
+    //They function the same as a shared pointer.
+They must be dereferenced to read or modify their value auto SharedValue = CoroVar<int>(0);
     //_Seq concatenates coroutine elements in a sequence.
 It runs one after the other until
     // one of them fails
     //If one of them finishes during a frame, the next in the sequence will be evaluated